eikek/fit4s/README.md

 ## TODO

+- [ ] move h2 function into migration files (so it is stored inside the db and not in code)
 - [ ] publish to strava
 - [ ] web server and leaflet map view (same features, just web, scalajs)
 - [ ] mima for the libraries
 - [ ] cleanup test cases/resources and personal data in code
+- [x] convert "indoor" from strava into a tag
+  - unfortunately, this information is not in the export dump data :/
 - [x] implement location manage (move, delete, list)
 - [x] json output for detail command
 - [x] change activity name/notes